vinlin24/status-logger/README.md

 Date,Time,Emoji,Text
 ```

-I hooked this program up to the Windows Task Scheduler on my local machine to run daily just before midnight at 11:55 PM to save what my status happens to be at that time, which is assumed to be what my status was for that day.
+I hooked this program up to the Windows Task Scheduler on my local machine to run daily just before midnight at 11:00 PM to save what my status happens to be at that time, which is assumed to be what my status was for that day.

-The scheduler action is set up as follows:
+If the program raises an Exception at any point, such as in the webscraping part due to outdated XPaths, it will log it and the traceback to a local `status-logger.log` file as well as send it as an email to myself.

+## Task Scheduler Setup

+- General
+  - Security options
+    - Run whether user is logged on or not
+- Triggers
+  - New...
+    - Begin the task: On a schedule
+    - Settings
+      - Daily
+      - Start: 9/9/2022 11:00:00 PM
+      - Synchronize across time zones
+      - Recur every: 1 days
+    - Advanced settings
+      - Enabled
+- Actions
+  - New...
     - Action: Start a program
-- Program/script: `path\to\this\repo\.venv\Scripts\python.exe`
+    - Program/script: path\to\this\repo\\.venv\Scripts\python.exe
-- Add arguments: `-m package`
+    - Add arguments: -m package
-- Start in: `path\to\this\repo`
+    - Start in: path\to\this\repo
+- Conditions
+  - Power
+    - Wake the computer to run this task
+  - Network

-And the task is configured to run only when a network connection is available.
+    - Start only if the following network connection is available: Any connection
+- Settings
+  - Allow task to be run on demand
+  - If the task fails, restart Every: 15 minutes, Attempt to restart up to: 3 times
+  - Stop the task if it runs longer than: 1 hour
+  - If the running task does not end when requested, force it to stop
+  - If the task is already running, then the following rule applies: Stop the existing instance

 ## Environment Recovery